vikingJason/5eVaultMain/content/2. DM Tools/Rules/Home Brew Rules.md

 **Simple.** This weapon can be used with very little skill or training, and all creatures gain proficiency with it.

 **Thrown.** This weapon can be thrown as a ranged weapon attack.
 The thrown property lists two numbers after it, both measured in feet—the first is the weapon’s normal thrown range, and the second is the weapon’s maximum range.
-You have [[disadvantage]] on attack rolls made beyond the weapon’s normal range, and you cannot make attacks against targets beyond the weapon’s maximum range.
+You have disadvantage on attack rolls made beyond the weapon’s normal range, and you cannot make attacks against targets beyond the weapon’s maximum range.
 Additionally, when using this weapon to make a ranged weapon attack, you may choose to use your Strength modifier or Dexterity modifier for its attack and damage roll.

-**Trip**†**.** When used with a combat maneuver that trips a creature or the Knockdown attack, this weapon increases your Maneuver DC by 1.
-If the target is mounted, your Maneuver DC is instead increased by 2.
+**Trip.** When used with a combat manoeuvre that trips a creature or the Knockdown attack, this weapon add +1 to your roll.
+If the target is mounted, it adds +2.

 **Two-Handed.** You must use two hands to wield this weapon.